NATURELAND IS TEMPORARILY CLOSED. REOPENING DATE TBC.

-Skegness Natureland is primarily a seal rescue centre, dedicated to rescuing baby seals, rehabilitating them, and releasing them back into the wild!
-The two main pupping seasons (Summer months for Harbour Seals, Winter months for Grey Seals) are our busiest times for rescuing baby seals.
-Each year, Natureland rescued between 60 and 70 pups from the Lincolnshire coastline, due to them being separated from their mothers before being successfully weaned, or because they have become unwell or injured.
+The two main pupping seasons (summer months for Harbour Seals, winter months for Grey Seals) are our busiest times for rescuing baby seals.
+Each year, Natureland rescues between 60 and 70 pups from the Lincolnshire coastline, due to them being separated from their mothers before being successfully weaned, or because they have become unwell or injured.
 These pups are brought back to Natureland, where they are admitted to our Seal Hospital and cared for by our dedicated team.

 Once the pups are well enough and eating fish by themselves, they are transferred to The Seal Hospital Pool.
 This crucial step in their rehabilitation allows them to experience eating from the water, diving below the surface to find fish, and boost their confidence for life in the sea.
 They will spend at least 2 weeks in this area, developing their skills and gaining weight, before being transferred to The Rearing Pool.